onzfonz/comp227/src/content/4/en/part4d.md

 Because this part of the course is already jammed with new information, we will leave fixing the tests to a non-compulsory exercise.

 Usernames, passwords and applications using token authentication must always be used over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 We could use a Node [HTTPS](https://nodejs.org/api/https.html) server in our application instead of the [HTTP](https://nodejs.org/docs/latest-v8.x/api/http.html) server (it requires more configuration).
-On the other hand, the production version of our application is in Heroku, so our application stays secure: Heroku routes all traffic between a browser and the Heroku server over HTTPS.
+On the other hand, the production version of our application is in Heroku, so our application stays secure.
+Heroku routes all traffic between a browser and the Heroku server over HTTPS.

 We will implement login to the frontend in the [next part](/part5).